britram/rains-prototype/draft-trammell-rains-protocol.md

 The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{cbor-signature}}.
 If not present, the containing Zone MUST be signed.
-Signatures on a contained Shard are generated as if the inherited values are present in the Shard, whether actually present or not.
+Signatures on a contained Shard are generated as if the inherited subject-zone and values are present in the Shard, whether actually present or not.
+The signatures on the Shard are to be verified against the appropriate key for the Zone containing the Shard in the given context, as described in {{signatures-in-assertions}}.

 The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the Assertions within the Shard is